-Highlights of The Able Trust's 2020 Disability Inclusion and Employment Trends Survey For more information: The Able Trust, Attn: Tony Carvajal, Tony@AbleTrust.org, 850.566.6232
+Highlights of the 2020 Disability Inclusion and Employment Trends Survey (July, 2020) For more information: The Able Trust, Attn: Tony Carvajal, Tony@AbleTrust.org, 850-566-6232

-DIVERSITY & INCLUSION: 87% of those who responded identified diversity inclusion as important to their hiring practices, with 49% reporting it as significant to their organization's hiring decision.
-When asked if they would place more or less emphasis on diversity and inclusion as they hire/rehire during the pandemic, 23% said they would place more emphasis on diversity & inclusion, 63% reported they would have about the same emphasis, while 4% would have less emphasis and 10% were unsure.
+DIVERSITY & INCLUSION: 87% of those who responded identified diversity inclusion as important to their hiring practices, with 49% reporting it as significant to their organization's hiring decisions.
+When asked if they would place more or less emphasis on diversity and inclusion as they hire/rehire during the pandemic, 23% said they would place more emphasis on diversity & inclusion, 63% reported they would have about the same emphasis, while 3% would have less emphasis and 9% were unsure.

 DISABILITY INCLUSION POLICIES & PRACTICES: Just less than half (48%) of the respondents had formal diversity & inclusion policies in place, though an additional 14% were unsure.
 81% of those that had formal policies reported that their formal policies provided guidance on hiring persons with disabilities.
 Regardless of whether they had a policy in place or not, only 36% of all the respondents reported having a formal strategy for recruiting, hiring, or supporting persons with disabilities.
-The most common disability employment support strategies employed by those with a formal strategy in place included: a reasonable accommodations process (27%), offering disability awareness and sensitivity training to employees (23%), active recruitment of persons with disabilities (21%), and offering activities to make their company more inclusive (17%).
+The most common disability employment support strategies employed by this group included: a reasonable accommodations process (26%), offering disability awareness and sensitivity training to employees (23%), active recruitment of persons with disabilities (21%), and offering activities to make their company more inclusive (16%).

-HIRING PRACTICES, PERCEPTIONS: Of all responses, 81% felt that persons with disabilities performed the same as persons without disabilities, and 15% even reported that persons with disabilities performed better than employees with no reported disabilities.
-Only 12% of the respondents thought that it was more expensive to hire a person with disability, with 85% of the respondents expecting that hiring a person with disability would be the same expense as hiring someone without a disability, and 3% even identified it as less expensive.
-With the increasing emphasis and need for remote work, it is worth noting that 1 in 6 would be more likely to hire a person with disability to work remotely, while 73% reported that they would be as likely to hire a person with disability to work in a remote setting.
+HIRING PRACTICES, PERCEPTIONS: Of all responses, 81% felt that persons with disabilities performed the same as persons without disabilities, and 15% even reported that persons with disabilities performed better than employees without disabilities.
+Only 12% of the respondents thought that it was more expensive to hire a person with disability, with 85% of the respondents expecting that hiring a person with disability would be the same as hiring someone without a disability, and 3% even identified it as less expensive.
+With the increasing emphasis and need on remote work, it is worth noting that 1 in 6 would be more likely to hire a person with disability if they can work remotely, while 73% reported that they would be as likely to hire a person with disability to work in a remote setting.

-COMFORT AND CONCERNS IN WORKPLACE: When asked how comfortable they thought their employees would be working with a person with disability, 3 out of 4 respondents reported that their employees would be comfortable working with a fellow employee with disabilities, with responses varying slightly by the type of disability.
+COMFORT AND CONCERNS IN WORKPLACE: When asked how comfortable they thought their employees would be working with a person with disability, 3 out of 4 respondents reported that their employees would be comfortable working with a fellow employee, with responses varying slightly by the type of disability.